 To Own Or Not To Own, That is the Question.

-A Con that I can almost bet is on everyone's list is: I don't make enough money.
+A Con that I can almost bet is on everyone's list is “I don't make enough money”.
 But, you also need to ask yourself, "What have I been doing for the shop or in the shop to necessitate a raise?"
-Do you grab a handful of business cards right before you head out the door to a concert, so you can network and pass them out?
-Inevitably bringing more customers into the shop, and more money!
-Do you sit down with management and present ideas on how to grow the business, that won't cost them any money?
-Proving to them you are willing to invest your time into their financial investment!
-Do you take the time to organize your repair queue so that you can be the most efficient?
-Allowing you to get more focused, more work done and improve shop numbers!
-THESE ARE THE THINGS YOU HAVE CONTROL OF WHEN YOU ARE REPAIRING IN SOMEONE ELSE'S SHOP.
+Do you grab a handful of business cards right before you head out the door to a concert, so you can network and pass them out, bringing more customers into the shop - and more money?!
+Do you sit down with management and present ideas on how to grow the business in ways that won't cost them any money - proving to them you are willing to invest your time in their financial investment?!
+Do you take the time to organize your repair queue so that you can be the most efficient - allowing you to be more focused, get more work done, and improve shop numbers?!
+THESE ARE THE THINGS YOU HAVE CONTROL OVER WHEN YOU ARE REPAIRING IN SOMEONE ELSE'S SHOP.
 These are some of the changes to make in order to prove your worth.
-These are also the things you have to do when you have your own business, regardless of if you want to or not.
+These are also the things you have to do when you have your own business, regardless of whether you want to or not.

-Now, with that being said, if you really feel like your payment is unfair I suggest you keep a log of what the company charges for your work, how long the job actually took, and what you make.
-Take a moment to do a little research regarding the shops square footage and what that costs the company, as well as utilities, health care and benefits (if applicable), supplies and parts.
-Keep in mind it is easier for business-minded folks to think in years because of the ebbs and flows of business - that's just how it works- a quarterly look is good, but the data for an entire year is more concrete.
-Your goal here is to use math, hard facts, to prove to the company you work for that you make them more than 40% net profit- that means that with every $60 they spend on paying you, paying rent, paying taxes and benefits, paying all necessary bills including buying supplies, that your labor alone makes them $100 - that's $60 to breakeven on expensive and $40 to put in their pocket.
+Now, with that being said, if you really feel like your payment is unfair, I suggest you keep a log of what the company charges for your work, how long the job actually took, and what you make.
+Take a moment to do a little research regarding the shop’s square footage and what that costs the company, as well as utilities, supplies, parts, and health care/benefits (if applicable).
+Keep in mind, it is easier for business-minded folks to think in years because of the ebb and flow of business - that's just how it works.
+A quarterly look is good, but the data for an entire year is more concrete.
+Your goal here is to use math and hard facts to prove to the company you work for that you make them more than 40% net profit.
+That means that with every $60 they spend on paying you, paying rent, paying taxes and benefits, paying all necessary bills including buying supplies, that your labor alone makes them $100 - that's $60 to break even on expenses and $40 to put in their pocket.
 (These numbers might seem unfair, but do remember that a business is there to make a profit for the owners and investors.)
-IF you can prove that you make them more than 40% net profit from your labor, and your numbers are gradually trending up, then ask for a raise to reflect that.
-Tread lightly, and DON'T threaten to quick unless you mean it, and in that case it might not be working out anyways.
+IF you can prove that you make them more than 40% net profit from your labor, and your numbers are gradually trending upward, then ask for a raise to reflect that.
+Tread lightly, and DON'T threaten to quit unless you mean it - and in that case, it’s probably not working out anyway.
 (It's like a relationship.
-If you have to threaten to break up with someone, unless they do the dishes more often, then it's safe to say there are probably more things wrong than just who's doing the dishes.)
-It is important to feel like you are being paid appropriately, and using math is a great way to see.
-Keep in mind that in labor-based jobs, labor and attached expenses average to cost the company 55%-67%, that's way most commission based positions are offered at a 60/40 split.
-JUST THE TIP OF THE ICEBERG IF YOU WANT TO START YOUR OWN BUSINESS.
+If you have to threaten to break up with someone unless they do the dishes more often, then it's safe to say there are probably more things wrong than just who's doing the dishes.)
+It is important to feel like you are being paid appropriately, and using math is a great way to check.
+Keep in mind that in labor-based jobs, labor and attached expenses, on average, cost the company 55%-67%.
+That's why most commission-based positions are offered at a 60/40 split.
+JUST THE TIP OF THE ICEBERG, IF YOU WANT TO START YOUR OWN BUSINESS.

 One of the biggest Pros about working for someone else is a steady paycheck.
 This Pro should not be taken lightly when talking about setting out on your own.
 Take time to dive into your financial responsibilities; like me, if you don't have a chunk of money to invest or you don't want to take out a loan, you might need to have a "pay the bills job" for awhile until your business is strong enough to support your lifestyle (namely tool buying!).